tcastrom/CEFR-French/README.md

 ## How to Play

+1. Click on the following link: https://guillaum21-mynewapp-kagglegame4-i6bxfm.streamlit.app/
-1. Navigate to the "Game" page.
+2. Navigate to the "Game" page.
-2. Press the "Start the game!" button.
+3. Press the "Start the game!" button.
-3. Write and submit as many complex French sentences as you can within 90 seconds.
+4. Write and submit as many complex French sentences as you can within 90 seconds.
-4. Track your progress and aim to reach the Eiffel Tower by scoring 517 points.
+5. Track your progress and aim to reach the Eiffel Tower by scoring 517 points.
-5. Review your submitted sentences and learn from the "Review and Learn" page.
+6. Review your submitted sentences and learn from the "Review and Learn" page.